paigeweber13/fine-hardware-visualization/README.md

 2. edit `LIKWID_PREFIX` in config.mk in the fhv root directory to match the location where likwid was installed in step 1
-3. Install build dependencies for fhv with the command `sudo apt-get install libboost-program-options-dev libcairo2-dev libpango1.0-dev`
+3. Install build dependencies for fhv with the command `sudo apt-get install libboost-program-options-dev libcairo2-dev libpango1.0-dev libfmt-dev`
 4. In the directory of fhv, run the following commands:
    - `make`
    - `make perfgroups`
-   - (optional, untested) `make install`
+   - (optional) `make install`

 If you'd like more details of what is used and why, read the prerequisites section.